ITRN 500 Global Political Economy

 Book Suggestion: Eichengreen, B. (2019) Globalizing Capital: A History of the International Monetary System, Princeton University Press.

-Week 7: Non-State Actors: Multinational Enterprises (March 6-March 12)
+Week 7: Non-State Actors: Multinational Enterprises (February 26-March 3)

 Prahalad, C.K. and K. Lieberthal (1998) “The End of Corporate Imperialism,” Harvard Business Review, 76: 4, pp. 68-79.